oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_fixed/README.md

 ```
 Here `W` specifies the width and `S` specifies the sign of the number.
 One of the `W` bits is used to store the sign information.
 The second parameter `I` is an integer that specifies the location of the fixed point relative to the most significant bit.

 The type also provides two more optional parameters for controlling the overflow and rounding modes.
-For more details on the type, rounding and overflow modes and the range of values supported with different width parameterization please refer to the file `ac_data_types_ref.pdf`.
+For more details on the type, please refer to the section titled `Variable-Precision Integer and Floating-Point Support` in the IntelÂ® oneAPI DPC++ FPGA Optimization Guide.

 To use an `ac_fixed` type in your code, you must include the following header: